BACK TO HOME

 Overlooked amidst all the attention paid to the Lonely End offense was the Army defense, which gave up just 182 yards a game and ranked third nationally.

 At long last, with the glorious 1958 season behind him, Blaik revealed the secret of the Lonely End - how Carpenter, who never did enter the huddle, received his signals.
-The innovative formation had generated incredible interest and excitement, and Blaik's refusal to reveal his secret had only added to the mystery.
+The innovative formation had generated widespread interest, and Blaik's refusal to reveal his secret had only added to the mystery.
 Blaik finally disclosed that Caldwell signaled the plays to Carpenter through body language - chiefly through the positioning of his feet as he stood in the huddle.

 And then, suddenly, abruptly and unexpectedly - at least insofar as the public was concerned - on Tuesday, January 13, 1959, Earl Blaik resigned as Army's head football coach.

 In reality, his decision was not sudden and abrupt, but was instead the result of considerable deliberation on his part.
 One of his first acts following the end of the season had been to get his assistants new contracts for 1959, giving them a measure of security should he resign and his successor choose not to retain them.

 The chief reason he gave for his resignation was that an opportunity had been offered him by a long-time friend and supporter to become a Vice-President and Director of Avco Corporation.
-And that, in Blaik's own words, should have been enough to end the speculation.
+That, in Blaik's own words, should have been enough to end the speculation.